JanPalasek/pretty-jupyter/README.md

 - :point_right: Visually appealing styles.
 - :point_right: Automatic Table of Contents generation.
-- :point_right: Tabsets.
 - :point_right: Using Python variables in Markdown.
+- :point_right: Tabsets: Tabs that hold section content inside them.
-- :point_right: Code Folding.
+- :point_right: Code Folding: Show/Hide code to filter out unnecessary content.
+- :point_right: Multiple themes.

 All these features are integrated directly in the output html page.
 Therefore there is no need for an interpreter running in the backend.